kaichen-z/Manydepth2/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/mgdepth-motion-guided-cost-volume-for-self/monocular-depth-estimation-on-kitti-eigen-1)](https://paperswithcode.com/sota/monocular-depth-estimation-on-kitti-eigen-1?p=mgdepth-motion-guided-cost-volume-for-self)

-* ✅ **Self-supervised**: We train from monocular video only.
+* ✅ **Self-supervised**: Training from monocular video.
 No depths or poses are needed at training or test time.
 * ✅ **Accurate**: Accurate depth estimation for both dynamic objects and static background.
 * ✅ **Efficient**: Only one forward pass at test time.
 No test-time optimization needed.
-* ✅ **State-of-the-art** Self-supervised monocular-trained depth estimation on KITTI.
+* ✅ **State-of-the-art**: Self-supervised monocular-trained depth estimation on KITTI.
+* ✅ **Easy to implement**: No need to pre-compute any information.
+* ✅ **Multiple-Choice**: Offer both the motion-aware and standard versions, as both perform effectively.

 ## Overview